-Wastewater from cardboard and paper factories make significant contributions to environment pollution and water body.
-Such waters are a stable colloid system.
-Organic substances presented in wastewater cause complex changes in water bodies.1 They disrupt the established abiotic factors and are involved in chemical and biochemical processes.
-As a result, non-negotiable changes occur in the composition of biocenoses and the quality of water of the river decreases significantly.
-Wastewater contains cellulose fibers, paper, fillers, dyes, latexes, emulsions, adhesives, etc. They have a high content of suspended solids and organic substances, a specific smell.
+Wastewater from cardboard and paper factories cause great damage to environment and water body.
+Such waters are a stable colloidal system.
+Organic substances presented in wastewater cause complex changes in water bodies.
+They disrupt the established abiotic factors and are involved in chemical and biochemical processes.
+As a result, non-negotiable changes occur in the composition of biocenoses and the river water quality decreases significantly.
+Wastewater contains cellulose fibers, paper, fillers, dyes, latexes, emulsions, adhesives, etc. They have a high content of suspended solids and organic substances, as well as specific smell.
 Sources of organic substances are products of cellulose destruction, formed during bleaching and processing.
-These are substances such as aliphatic (alcohols, amines, acids, aldehydes, etc.) and terpene hydrocarbons, aromatic hydrocarbons of the phenolic series, low molecular weight alcohols, fatty acids, etc.2 Due to the significant content of organic substances, wastewater is characterized by high COD values ranging from 800 to 2000 mg/L and BOD5 values are within 500-800 mg/L. The BOD5/COD ratio has average values, which indicate the possibility of applying a biological method of wastewater treatment.
-BOD5/COD has a value in the range from 0.2 to 0.7.
-Suspended solids range from 900 to 3000 mg/L. Therefore, factory wastewater requires mechanical pretreatment, as a result of which coarse and suspended solids and some colloidal particles are removed.3 The presence of low concentrations of phosphorus and nitrogen compounds in wastewater indicates that they should be added to water for biological processes.
+These are substances such as aliphatic (alcohols, amines, acids, aldehydes, etc.) and terpene hydrocarbons, aromatic hydrocarbons of the phenolic series, low molecular weight alcohols, fatty acids, etc. Due to the significant content of organic substances, wastewater is characterized by high COD values ranging from 800 to 2000 mg L-1 and BOD5 values are within 500-800 mg L-1.
+The BOD5/COD ratio has average values, which indicate the possibility of applying a biological method of wastewater treatment. $BOD_5/COD$ has a value in the range from 0.2 to 0.7.
+Suspended solids range from 900 to 3000 mg $L^{-1}$ .
+Therefore, factory wastewater requires mechanical pretreatment, as a result of which coarse and suspended solids and some colloidal particles are removed.
+The presence of low concentrations of phosphorus and nitrogen compounds in wastewater indicates that they should be added to water for biological processes.

-^{}Corresponding author.
+\ Corresponding author.
 E-mail: V.V.Sydorenko@nas.gov.ua https://doi.org/10.2298/JSC231206014S